cs-coding-exercises/poker_hand/README.md

 This is the same data produced by the main poker_hand.py and sent when calling the method.

-it then returns the highest scoring hand value and verifies it against the expected hand.
+It then returns the highest scoring hand value and verifies it against the expected hand.

 The unit tests create several of the card lists and verifies the proper hand/description is returned.
 Examples: